 - High-frequency ventilation is a form of more gentle mechanical ventilation (breathing assistance) that sends small, rapid puffs of air into your baby’s lungs.
 It is used instead of conventional breathing machines, which sometimes need high pressure and thus may damage fragile newborn lungs.

 - Inhaled nitric oxide is used to treat respiratory failure and high blood pressure in the lungs (pulmonary hypertension).
 Nitric oxide is given directly through a breathing tube into the windpipe.
 This helps the lungs’ blood vessels open (dilate) so they can carry oxygenated blood into the body.

-- Extra-corporeal Membrane Oxygenation (ECMO) is a heart-lung pump that provides temporary life support when a baby’s heart or lungs are not working properly or need time to heal.
-With ECMO, blood is pumped out of the body, pushed through a machine to add oxygen, and then returned.
+- Extracorporeal membrane oxygenation (ECMO) is a form of extracorporeal life support.
+ECMO uses a heart-lung pump to provide temporary life support when a baby’s heart or lungs aren’t functioning properly or need time to heal.
+With ECMO, oxygen-poor blood is drawn into a machine that removes excess carbon dioxide, adds oxygen and then returns the oxygen-rich blood to the baby’s body.
 While on ECMO, your baby will be sedated and closely monitored by a nurse and an ECMO specialist.